Important research projects

-…below you find some selected summaries of major research projects of mine.
+Below you can find some selected summaries of major research projects.

 Since the 1980s almost all OECD and EU states have implemented policies of liberalization and denationalization.
 This project offers a model for explaining this phenomenon by regarding it as a process of policy convergence.
 The determinants and causal mechanisms driving the proliferation of privatization policy are identified with the help of convergence mechanisms proposed by the sciences and then analytically evaluated and interpreted with regression analyses of two independent, quantitative studies.
 The results identify independent problem-solving, peer pressure and international harmonization as the most important causal mechanisms.
 Membership of the EU is shown to be a strong privatization factor, and on the OECD level, party affiliation of the government is identified as an important intervening variable.

 The research venture focuses a debate that has intensified gradually.
 The dispute takes center stage with the increasing current political issues.
 It is about the lamented alleged lack of the German representative political system and the question whether it can contribute to implement direct democratic forms of participation to solve the problems or it should rather be classified as an inhibiting innovation and we do not drift into a „democracy of discussion“ step by step.
 The debate shows, for example, its „explosive effect“ in the controversy on Stuttgart 21.
 The project confronts the arguments of representative and direct democratic forms and works to achieve a symbiosis.
 This is done by a theoretical classification of the current situation, coupled with theoretical solution offerings.
 It turns out that a highly differentiated discourse is necessary to get closer to the problem.